bkubick/py-learning-toolbox/README.md

 ## Description
 All-in-One intelligence toolbox yielding my personal tools I commonly use in AI, Machine Learning, Deep Learning, and Genetic Algorithm projects.

+**IMPORTANT NOTE** This repository is under active development, and any versioning will be inconsistent until the repository becomes more stable.
+Once it becomes more stable, I will begin tracking the versioning.

 ## Installing
 This package is not setup to install directly from pypi.
 To install this package to an environment, run the following command.